mozilla/snakepit/README.md

 #### head node

-On the head node, install the nfs-server package:
+On the head node, install the nfs-server package.

 ```bash
 sudo apt install nfs-kernel-server
 ```

-As root, add the following line to the `/etc/exports` file:
+As root, add the following line to the `/etc/exports` file.

 ```bash
 /snakepit       192.168.0.0/16(rw,no_root_squash,no_subtree_check)